Goods Island Light: History

 The first navigation aid on Goods Island was a signalling station, established in 1877.
 In 1882, pearl fishers operating in Torres Strait requested that a light be established at the western entrance to the straight.
 Their request was accepted by George Heath, chairman of the Queensland Marine Board, who dictated the location of Goods Island.
 A temporary light installed on the signalman's quarters was finally replaced by the lighthouse, constructed in 1886.
-It was the third in a group of eight lighthouses in Queensland made of hardwood frame clad with corrugated iron, which includes, in order of establishment Little Sea Hill Light, Grassy Hill Light, itself, Bay Rock Light, Old Caloundra Light, North Point Hummock Light (demolished), Gatcombe Head Light (demolished) and Bulwer Island Light.
+It was the third in a group of eight lighthouses in Queensland made of hardwood timmber framing clad with corrugated iron, which includes, in order of establishment Little Sea Hill Light, Grassy Hill Light, itself, Bay Rock Light, Old Caloundra Light, North Point Hummock Light (demolished), Gatcombe Head Light (demolished) and Bulwer Island Light.
 The lighthouse was constructed entirely by government workers, rather than a private contractor, and it is believed to be unique in this sense among Queensland lighthouses.
 The original apparatus was a fourth order dioptric with a totally reflecting glass mirror.

 In 1894 telegraphic communication with Thursday Island was established.
 Following the Federation of Australia, the station was transferred to the hands of the Commonwealth of Australia.

 During World War II the island was taken over by the Royal Australian Navy which constructed defensive batteries around the island.

 In 1973 the lighthouse was automated.
 In 1988 it was transferred to solar power.